format_list_bulleted Topic Overview

 Laptops and other personal computers must be protected, tracked, and managed due to their value and potentially sensitive data they may contain and to support business continuity.
 Schools and units are encouraged to record and track them in Sunflower Assets.
 It records the custodian (the person to whom the equipment is assigned) and purchase date, which can help determine replacement needs.
 See more information in the Property Management Manual

-The University established a requirement to verifiably encrypt all Windows and Mac computers, as well as Apple and Android mobile devices that are used by employees on the campus network.
-Refer to UIT’s Encryption at Stanford page for Information about device compliance.
+The university established a requirement to verifiably encrypt all Windows and Mac computers, as well as Apple and Android mobile devices that are used by employees for Stanford business.
+Refer to UIT’s Encryption at Stanford page for information about device compliance.

 Printers